 So, Which Shower Option is Best for You?

-When deciding which option is best, take a close look at your specific challenges.
+When deciding which option is best, consider your specific challenges closely.

-If you or your elderly loved one just needs a little help while bathing, then adding equipment to the existing bathroom might work.
+If you are trying to get an elderly person you love to take a shower, then adding equipment to the existing bathroom might work.
 Equipment options like shower chairs, shower transfer benches, and tub rails increase safety and help people with limited mobility issues.

-For people who are permanently and totally disabled, a more elaborate solution may be needed.
-The best shower option for the disables is usually a custom shower or wet room.
+A more elaborate solution may be needed for people who are permanently and totally disabled.
+The best shower option for the disabled is usually a custom shower or wet room.
 But, yes, these are also the more expensive option.

-If you are on a budget or space and money are tight, consider replacing just the shower with a walk-in shower stall.
+If you are on a budget or space and money is tight, consider replacing just the shower with a walk-in shower stall.

 Don’t forget to look outside the bathroom for solutions to your showering problem.
 A portable shower in the garage (like my story above) might work for you too.